Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Findependent started offering its services in 2021.
 So, they are a very recent addition to the Robo-advisors.
 They are a Swiss Robo-advisor founded by a previous employee of Neon, Matthias Bryner.

-The goal of Findependent is to provide a simple service available to many people to invest their money in the stock market for the long term.
-They want a simple digital solution, like Neon for the banking system.
+Findependent aims to provide a simple service that is available to many people so they can invest their money in the stock market in the long term.
+They want a simple digital solution like Neon does for the banking system.

-On top of that, they also want to provide an affordable service, so the fees are very fair.
+In addition, they want to provide an affordable service, so the fees are very fair.

-While new, they have already attracted more than 600 customers in September 2021 and are seeing excellent growth.
+While new, they had already attracted more than 600 customers in September 2021 and are seeing excellent growth.
 In December 2021, they even reached 2000 customers!
-As of July 2022, they went all the way to 5000 customers.
-This is quite impressive.
+As of October 2023, they had reached 7000 customers, which is quite impressive.
 They want to turn a profit in the next four years.

-In July 2022, they secured a 1.2 million CHF financing round.
-This is also great news for the startup.
+They also secured a 1.2 million CHF financing round in July 2022, which is great news for the startup.

 To open an account with Findependent, you will need at least 500 CHF.
 500 CHF is an excellent minimum, the lowest among Swiss Robo-Advisor.
 And below 2000 CHF, your account will be cheaper (details later on).